hindman/optopus/README.md

 **More complex repetition**.
 The argparse library can apply quantifiers to individual options or positionals, but not to groups (for example, two positionals, `<x> <y>`, repeatable in pairs).
 Sometimes the group that needs to be repeated is the full command-line grammar.
-In fact, after Optopus, my next project involves such a program: a Python tool for quick text transformation pipelines in the spirit of sed/awk/perl one-liners, but with more intuitive usage, a built-in set of core utilities, and an easy mechanism for users to
+In fact, after Argle, my next project involves such a program: a Python tool for quick text transformation pipelines in the spirit of sed/awk/perl one-liners, but with more intuitive usage, a built-in set of core utilities, and an easy mechanism for users to